Adventures in Malaysia: 6 Best Things to do in Gopeng

-Gopeng is a small town about 2 hours north of Kuala Lumpur by car or 30 minutes south of Ipoh.
 This area of Western Malaysia has a lot of limestone mountains.
 Due to the limestone cliffs, the riverbed, and the forests, Gopeng recently has become known as the adventurers’ destinations of Peninsular Malaysia.
+With so many things to do in Gopeng it is a wonderful place to take your family.
+We have made several trips to Gopeng to experience the fun things to do there.

-Gopeng Attractions You Can Do Yourself
+Gopeng Attractions We Recommend You Do by Yourself

 Gua Tempurung